-Based on the media of photography and video, the programme teaches multidisciplinary visual skills.
+The programme teaches multidisciplinary visual skills based on the media of photography and video.
 We focus on journalistic and documentary narratives.

 Degree Bachelor of Arts (B.A.)